sanger-pathogens/Artemis/Artemis/README.md

 Normally the Java virtual machine artificially limits the amount of memory that Artemis can use.
 The fix is as follows:

-Create a shortcut to the Artemis JAR file.
+Create a shortcut to the artemis.jar JAR file.
 Edit the properties of the shortcut and add java -mx2g -jar to the start of the Target: field. -mx2g sets the maximum memory Java will allocate to Artemis (2 gigabytes in this case).
 We recommend choosing a number that is about 50 megabytes less than the total amount of memory in the machine (to allow for the overhead of windows and the Java virtual machine).

 You will need to use the shortcut to run Artemis from then on.